nthparty/bcl_oxide/README.md

 ## Package Installation

-This package requires [sodiumoxide](https://github.com/sodiumoxide/sodiumoxide), which must be installed manually.
-Once installed, edit the `path` variable in `Cargo.toml` to point to the library's root directory.
+This package requires [sodiumoxide](https://github.com/sodiumoxide/sodiumoxide), which must be installed manually (`cargo install` can find the package, but can't install for some reason, I'm trying to figure out why).
+Once installed, edit the `path` variable in this repository's `Cargo.toml` file to point to the root directory of `sodiumoxide`.

 ## Examples